weszuidema/Assignment_03/README.md

 There are many variables in this data.
 When `read.dta` converts a Stata data file the descriptions of the variables end up in an R [attribute](https://stat.ethz.ch/R-manual/R-devel/library/base/html/attributes.html) `"var.labels"`.
-Print out the variable lables to get the descriptions of the files[^datatable]
+Print out the variable labels to get the descriptions of the files[^datatable]

 ```r
 data_frame(variable = names(nunn), description = attr(nunn, "var.labels")) %>%